 Ready to set up a list?

-Visit IS&T’s Email List page for more information and to set up a list.
+Visit IS&T's Email Lists page for a summary of features and links for setting up a list.
 For more detailed instructions, see "How can I create an email list?" in the Knowledge Base (KB).
 You can also contact the IS&T Service Desk for help.